raquo/Laminar/website/docs/documentation.md

 )
 ```

 [Websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is a browser API that lets you set up a bidirectional communication session between frontend and backend.
 For example, you would almost certainly use WebSockets to implement a realtime chat app.
-Airstream itself [does not yet have](https://github.com/raquo/Airstream/issues/49) a canonical websockets implementation, but [Laminext](https://laminext.dev/v/0.15.x/websocket) does offer a Laminar API for websockets.
+Airstream itself [does not yet have](https://github.com/raquo/Airstream/issues/49) a canonical websockets implementation, but [Laminext](https://laminext.dev/websocket) does offer a Laminar API for websockets.

 ### Network Requests Security

 Please note that browsers have several security mechanisms that dictate whether you're allowed to make certain network requests, and whether you're allowed to see the response content.
-For security reasons, when your request is blocked, your code often gets only a generic error message with no details (e.g. just "Network Error").
+For security reasons, when your request is blocked, your code often gets only a generic error message with no details (e.g. just "NetworkError when attempting to fetch resource").
 This is most typical for cross-origin (cross-domain) requests that violate [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 To solve the problem, you first need to understand CORS, and you will likely need your backend server code to specify a safe CORS policy.
 The browser dev tools (the network tab and the console) will help too, of course.

 Your requests can also be blocked by [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), although for that to be an issue, you need to configure the CSP restrictions on your own backend server, it's usually permissive by default.